Important Information on Massachusetts Courts

 APPLYING FOR AN ABUSE PREVENTION ORDER

-If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) call the District Court or Probate and Family Court in your area to talk to Court staff about how to proceed.
+If you need to apply for an Abuse Prevention Order during business hours (between 8:30AM and 4:30PM, Monday through Friday) you can go to or call the District Court or Probate and Family Court in your area to talk to Court staff about how to proceed.
 The Districts Courts can be found here.
 If you need to see a list of the court(s) that serve your area follow this link.

-If you need to apply for an Abuse Prevention Order outside of court business hours, contact the Police Department and use the existing after-hours Judicial Response System.
+If you need to apply for an Abuse Prevention Order outside of court business hours, contact your local Police Department and use the after-hours Judicial Response System.

 A collection of volunteers operating out of Suffolk Law’s Legal Innovation and Technology Lab in cooperation with the Massachusetts Access to Justice Commission’s COVID-19 task force created an on-line and mobile friendly application to assist court users in completing a number of court forms.
 The full list of available categories can be found here.
 An on-line application to assist with filing out the forms to apply for a 209A Restraining Order can be found here.